be-rock/blog/content/posts/my-recent-python-toolkit/index.md

 ## Takeaways

-While I'm not an expert in these tools, I've used them extensively (expert for new entries such as `ty`) and they've become my go-to choices for new Python projects.
+While I'm not an expert in these tools, I have used most extensively, with the exception of new entries such as `ty` and the supposed backwards-compatible version of `pre-commit`, `prek`